AMI Primary (3-6) diploma course

 Students in the Primary course learn how to present the Montessori materials and activities to children by observing demonstrations from experienced teacher trainers, and creating their own teaching manuals to guide their work.
 Students create five teaching manuals during the course: Theory, Practical Life (life skills), Sensory Development, Language, and Mathematics.
 These teaching manuals form a large component of the students’ work throughout the course, and are based on demonstrations and lectures given by the trainers.
 Students submit assignments on a weekly basis; these weekly submissions are compiled into the student’s teaching manuals.

 Reading Seminars are scheduled throughout the year, based in Montessori’s writings.
 During these seminars students engage in group discussions stimulated by a series of questions or discussion points related to the target reading.
-Students also create an annotated bibliography and a theory project based on their readings in the Montessori literature.

 Students create Montessori classroom materials to demonstrate their ability to apply the principles of Montessori material design to their own classrooms.